jbellsey/redux-model-utils/README.md

 ##### assign(obj, selectorString, newValue)

-This function performs the same operation as `copyAndAssign()`, except ... _wait for it_ ... without copying the object first.
+This function performs the same operation as `cloneAndAssign()`, except ... _wait for it_ ... without cloning the object first.
 It is destructive, impure, and all sorts of other mean, nasty things.
 Use with caution.

 This function accepts selectors in string form only.